harinigautham/Practical-Engineering_ADS_507/README.md

 ## Project Description
 ---
 The data was found on kaggle and consists of four datasets: ‘kiva_loans’, ‘kiva_mpi_region_locations’, ‘loan_theme_ids’, and ‘loan_themse_by_region’.
-We will also be incorporating the ‘world_x’ dataset found in the SQL database to provide information on the various countries around the world.
+We will also be incorporating the ‘world’ dataset found in the SQL database to provide information on the various countries around the world.

+## Monitor the pipeline
+---
+Incorporating logs will provide useful insights and detailed information in terms of quality.

 ## Reference
 ---